 Let us understand some simple facts:

-Let us understand the fact that a fall in stock prices can be considered investment options which are basically speculative.
+Let us understand the fact that a fall in stock prices can be considered an investment option, which are basically speculative.
 You should always keep in mind that the price may go further down and it may or may not ultimately recover.
 Therefore, you should invest only that much money here you can afford to lose.
-This will, again depend on your risk appetite and income levels.
+This will, again, depend on your risk appetite and income levels.

 Along with US stocks dropping in prices, they are mostly low in volume too, which means sellers are selling off and at the same time, buyers are not eager to buy them, resulting in further falls.
 From the viewpoint of market sentiments, their demand is extremely low.
 So why take the risk of investing in them?